MineCounter/Illegal-Word-Checker/README.md

 This is a command-line tool written in Python that searches for specific words and regex patterns in one or more files.
 It utilizes a trie data structure for efficient word matching and regular expressions for pattern matching.

-It is made and used for the Computer Science 114 Project (2023) at Stellenbosch University
+It is made and used for the Computer Science 114 Project (2023) at Stellenbosch University, to make the markers lives easier.

+There is a Shell Script version as well as a Python Version.
+The python file is faster than the shell script, and is less likely to pick up wrong mistakes.
+Some of the problems picked up were provided in the original project skeleton, hence the error is printed to manually check if it's problematic or not.

 ## Usage